 After the new insulation went in along the underside of the roof, rather than just drywalling the freshly sloped ceiling, we opted for wood planking up there to add some texture and VOILA.
 It’s a TOTALLY DIFFERENT FEELING SPACE.
 Times two since we got to do it in both of the kids rooms!

 Let’s look at the before shot of this same exact space one more time, just to absorb how much this changed the game (yes, the room pictured above is our daughter’s room, which is the same room pictured below in this before shot):

 We’re going to be painting our vaulted ceilings white (along with some beams that we’re also adding).
-I know contrast wood ceilings and wood beams are all the rage, but the photo below has always been our inspiration and these aren’t big rooms, so we didn’t want anything to feel heavy or close things in.
+I know contrast wood ceilings and wood beams are all the rage, but the third photo in the slideshow on this page has always been our inspiration and these aren’t big rooms, so we didn’t want anything to feel heavy or close things in.
 The floors are going to be natural pine, and I’m sure we’ll work in some more wood tones in furniture and accessories and stuff, but the goal is bright and airy up top.
 We can’t wait to see how it turns out.

 I can’t begin to tell you how cool it was to see this harebrained idea that we had a few months ago come true.
 We’re so excited for the kids to see their rooms.
 And to see them ourselves in person!

 BONUS: The Upper Deck